raoote/DBLiner/README.md

 **Flexible Scheduling** — built‑in scheduler (using pg_cron or a custom daemon that calls dbliner.run_scheduler()) triggers tasks by time, by event (trigger), or upon completion of other tasks.

-**Centralised dblink Connection Management** — store and reuse connections to external databases (with encrypted passwords).
-Users can reference these connections in their own functions without handling connection parameters manually.

 **Pipelines** — chain tasks together with automatic execution order control (e.g., load raw data → run cleansing → rebuild mart).

 **Logging & Alerting** — every execution attempt is recorded in detail (start/finish time, status, row counts, error stack).
 On failure, the system can send notifications (email, Telegram).